infotexture/ot-mkdocs-demo/docs/topics/globalization-languages.md

 # Supported languages

-The following languages are supported for all PDF, XHTML, and HTML5-based transformation types.
+The following languages are supported for PDF and HTML-based output.

 **Note:** While language codes listed below use the conventional capitalization style of "aa-BB" and "aa-Script-BB", DITA-OT processing is not case sensitive when reading these values from the `@xml:lang` attribute.